yuuumiao/coding-challenge-paris/README.md

 Welcome to this coding challenge!
 Here, we will test your coding abilities by doing some tasks.

 This challenge takes inspirtation from several tests that former Ironhackers had in the past.
-It is very long and impossible to finish after 2.5 hours.
+It takes 1 hour.
 The idea is to give an overview of what could be a test given by a company.

 ## Rules

-- You have 2.5 hours to complete the challenge.
+- You have 1 hour to complete the challenge.
 - You can ask for help twice.
 Every time you ask for help, a teacher is going to give you a hint and spend maximum 2 minutes with you.
 - You can't communicate with other people.
 - You can go on any website to find information 😀